GeraldoSJr/binpacking-simulator/README.md

     c.
 Place the item into that bin.
     d.
 If no existing bin can accommodate the item, create a new bin and place the item there.

-This approach follows a different placement strategy from First-Fit, focusing on selecting the bin that will be left with the least remaining capacity after each allocation.
+This approach follows a different placement strategy from First-Fit-Decreasing, focusing on selecting the bin that will be left with the least remaining capacity after each allocation.
 It can lead to different packing patterns and may be preferable in scenarios where tighter local utilization of individual bins is desired.

 ## 🔄 Repacking Heuristics